rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 ### Failure Of PHP Dependency Install Workaround

-LibreNMS documentation says that the above procedrue may fail when you are behind a proxy server.
+LibreNMS documentation says that the above procedure may fail when you are behind a proxy server.
 I have found that it can fail for other reasons also.
 For this reason, I have added a procedure for installing Composer later.

 ## Set Timezone

-We need to ensure the correct setting for the system and for PHP.
+We need to ensure the correct setting for the system and PHP.
 You can find a list of [valid timezone settings for PHP here](https://php.net/manual/en/timezones.php).
 For instance, for the Central timezone, a common entry would be "America/Chicago".
 Let's start by editing the php.ini file:

 ```
 vi /etc/opt/remi/php81/php.ini